 - Complete a bachelor’s degree

-- Graduate from medical school
+- Graduate from medical school or osteopathic medical school

 - Finish a residency in general surgery